Italian Democratic Socialist Party (2004): 2008 general election and failed recomposition

 For the 2008 general election, the PSDI tried to form an alliance with the Union of the Centre (UDC); in the end, it did not participate with the UDC coalition.
 On 29 March 2008, the National Committee proposed to its members and voters to vote according to their conscience, favouring those political forces that could stop the emerging two-party system.
 Most regional sections, on the example of Tuscany, indicated to vote for the Socialist Party in the election of the Chamber of Deputies and for The Left – The Rainbow in the election of the Senate of the Republic.
 Some regional sections made different indications, notably in Veneto and Lazio in favour of the UDC, in Lombardy in favour of the PdL, and in Sicily in favour of the Movement for Autonomy.

 In July 2011, a tribunal in Rome declared D'Andria as the legitimate secretary of the party.
 Magistro proposed a reconciliation between the two factions, but D'Andria did not accept the conditions proposed by Magistro.
-In mid-November 2011, 28 members out of 31 of the outgoing national council, including Magistro, left the PSDI in order to form a new party named The Social Democrats (iSD).
+In November 2011, 28 members out of 31 of the outgoing national council, including Magistro, left the PSDI in order to form a new party named The Social Democrats (iSD).
 On 11 January 2012, on the 65th anniversary of the split of Palazzo Barberini, the PSDI and iSD organized a joint event in remembrance of Saragat.
 A recomposition was made difficult by the fact that D'Andria was keen on an alliance with the centre-right (three MPs of PdL, namely Massimo Baldini, Giancarlo Lehner and Paolo Russo, were close to the new PSDI and two of them had been members of the old PSDI), while Magistro had aligned the iSD with the centre-left.